bxparks/AceTime/USER_GUIDE.md

 The most difficult part of using Java is figuring out how to install it and figuring out which of the many variants of the JDK to use.
 On Ubuntu 18.04, I used `openjdk 11.0.4 2019-07-16` which seems to use TZ Database 2018g.
-I have no recollection how I installed, I think it was something like `$ sudo apt install openjdk-11-jdk:amd64`.
+I have no recollection how I installed it, I think it was something like `$ sudo apt install openjdk-11-jdk:amd64`.

 The underlying timezone database used by the `java.time` package seems to be